Here are the Office of Sustainability interns since 2008!

 When she worked with the Office of Sustainability, Nako Kobayashi was a first-year MS candidate at the Friedman School of Nutrition Science and Policy, where she studies Agriculture, Food and the Environment.
 Having worked previously at the Office of Sustainability at Connecticut College during her undergrad years, she is excited to have the opportunity to work with the Office at Tufts.
 During the school year, Nako is the co-editor of the Friedman Sprout, the graduate school's student-run online newspaper for all things food, nutrition, and agriculture.
 She is particularly interested in sustainable food systems and agriculture.

+Thank you!
 In addition to the interns listed above, the OOS is grateful for the assistance and commitment of many past interns, some of whom are listed here:Adam Frank, Caroline Weeks, Dallase Scott, David Liu, Jessica Madding, Neema Chaiban, Sarabeth Buckley, Sarah Ullman, and Signe Porteshawve.